GaryHilares/lhdbuild2022-sudoku-solver-cli/README.md

 main.py ${path to sudoku}
 ```
 Where "path to sudoku" is the path to a JSON file containing a 9x9 sudoku in a form of a list of lists.

+When using it, you should take into account these points:
+- The sudoku solver will solve the sudoku for all its possible solutions.
+If found, it will show the different solutions by replacing the spaces where multiple number can go with the possible numbers.
+- If the sudoku isn't valid from the start, the sudoku solver will return the invalid sudoku.
+- If the sudoku isn't valid during an intermediate attemp, the sudoku solver will solve as much as possible from the sudoku or crash in the attempt.